psandahl/minalg/README.md

 # minalg
-A minimal (but highly opinionated) algebra library.
+A minimal and simple algebra library for C++.
+For use cases with smaller and well-behaved matrices.
+Only double precision real values.